Eqcell/make-xls-model/README.md

 - cannot replicate or amend many formulas in Excel file fast
 - control parameters may be hidden somewhere and it is unclear what really governs your forecast.

 This problem grows bigger with your file size and model complexity.
+However we still use Excel because it has a great user interface, people can try own changes quickly and your boss also wants an Excel file in e-mail.

-My intent is to have a tool where I can separate historic data, control parameter values and a list of equation and be able to generate an Excel spreadsheet with proper formulas is cells.
-IT shoudl be the same as if I worked in Excel only - no extra dependecies or VBA code, just a regular stand-alone Excel file my collegues can also work with, all the magic is on my side.
+My intent is to have a tool where I can separate historic data, control parameter values and a list of equation and be able to generate an Excel spreadsheet with all the proper formulas in cells.
+It should pay back when maintaining a file with about 20-50 or more equations.
+The resulting file should look the same as if I worked in Excel only - no extra dependecies or VBA code, just a regular stand-alone Excel file that my collegues can also work with, all the bright magic is on my side and in this repository.

 ## Minimal example